-I offer Consultations as well as Online and Face-to-Face Personal Training Programs, so please visit the GET HEALTHY PAGE on my website to learn more.
+I offer Consultations as well as Online and Face-to-Face Personal Training Programs, so please visit the COACHING PAGE on my website to learn more.

 You can also CONTACT ME with specific questions you may have about any of my programs.

 Other Osteogenesis Imperfecta Information and Resources

 If you’re not ready for personal training/coaching, here’s here to start… GET MY BOOK!
 You’ll learn more about me and why I’m working now as a traner/coach and more importantly, you’ll get access to sure-fire methods for starting to eat right, get moving, and thinking differently about exercising with Osteogenesis Imperfecta.